 Prettiest ‘mess’ ever I say.

-I found the Polo Beach end focused more on rocky terrains and more natural lush settings along the beach.
-I even caught a swimming sea turtle in one of the rocky lava-encrusted bays!
+I found the Polo Beach Park end focused more on rocky terrains and more natural lush settings along the beach.
+Spotting swimming sea turtles was easy in one of the rocky lava-encrusted bays!

-Timing can be tricky with people landing in your pictures though, so that’s why I like to go when crowds were on the low side.
+Timing can be tricky with people landing in your pictures though, so that’s why I like to go later in the day when crowds were on the low side.